-An RTP must be registered with the ACVIM and approved by the LAIM RTCC before accepting residents for training.
-In addition to the specialty-specific section of this Manual, each approved RTP must comply with all requirements as specified in Part One of this Manual.
+An RTP must be registered with the ACVIM and approved by the LAIM RTC before accepting residents for training.
+In addition to the specialty-specific section of this Manual, each approved RTP must comply with all requirements as specified in section 4.D.4 of this Manual.
 RTP registration forms are available on the ACVIM website.

-6.C.2.b LAIM RTP PROBATION
+6.C.1.b LAIM RTP PROBATION

-As outlined in Part One.
+As outlined in section 4.D.5.
 Consistent poor performance (low certification rate) or negative feedback provided to the ombudsman or other LAIM Diplomates may lead to an investigation of the program that could ultimately result in probation.

-In addition, failure to submit RTP documents, failure to respond to requests for additional information from the RTCC in a timely manner, or failure to meet the requirements of this Manual for a valid residency may result in a program either being placed on probation or terminated.
+In addition, failure to submit RTP documents, failure to respond to requests for additional information from the RTC in a timely manner, or failure to meet the requirements of this Manual for a valid residency may result in a program either being placed on probation or terminated.

-6.C.2.c LAIM RTP TERMINATION
+6.C.1.c LAIM RTP TERMINATION

-As outlined in Part One.
+As outlined in section 4.D.6.
 Consistent poor performance (low certification rate) or negative feedback provided to the ombudsman or other LAIM Diplomates may lead to an investigation of the program that could ultimately result in probation.

-In addition, failure to submit RTP documents, failure to respond to requests for additional information from the RTCC in a timely manner, or failure to meet the requirements of this Manual for a valid residency may result in a program either being placed on probation or terminated.
+In addition, failure to submit RTP documents, failure to respond to requests for additional information from the RTC in a timely manner, or failure to meet the requirements of this Manual for a valid residency may result in a program either being placed on probation or terminated.